SimplyRETS/simplyretswp/src/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Show your Real Estate listings on your website, simply!
-SimplyRETS makes it easy to search and display listings from your MLS on your website, and gives you full control over your data.
+SimplyRETS makes it easy to search and display MLS listings on your WordPress website, and gives you full control over your data.
+Connect your **RETS** or **RESO Web API** feed to get started today.

 == Description ==